chinapedia/wikipedia.abstract.en/Page/Literacy.md

 Sri Lanka

-Sarachchandra_Theatre.jpg's Sarachchandra open-air theatre, named in memory of Ediriweera Sarachchandra, Sri Lanka's premier playwright.]]
+'s Sarachchandra open-air theatre, named in memory of Ediriweera Sarachchandra, Sri Lanka's premier playwright.]]
 With a literacy rate of 92.5%,[228] Sri Lanka has one of the most literate populations amongst developing nations.[229]
 Its youth literacy rate stands at 98%,[230] computer literacy rate at 35%,[231] and primary school enrollment rate at over 99%.[232]
 An education system which dictates 9 years of compulsory schooling for every child is in place.
 The free education system established in 1945,[233] is a result of the initiative of C. W. W. Kannangara and A. Ratnayake.[234][235]
 It is one of the few countries in the world that provide universal free education from primary to tertiary stage.[236]

 Oceania